v4n1m4/server/README.md

 # server
- Documenting any progress made on production server development.
+ Documenting any progress made on a Rocky Linux development server.

 # Progress
-Initial setup of server complete.
-Pending completion of ongoing works before documenting firewall & security protocol implementation.
+Pending completion of other ongoing works before continuing further firewall & security protocol implementations.

 Working with [@ucubed](https://github.com/ucubed/) (Gits will be merged soon).